BoTranVan/webhooks-python-example/README.md

 Running the app
 ---------------

 Once you have installed and configured the app, you can launch it by running `honcho start web`.
 The app will listen on port `5000` by default.

+If you're launching the app on an instance, you'll probably want to daemonize it.
+To do so, navigate to the app directory, and then run:

+    gunicorn --daemon --bind 0.0.0.0:5000 app:app

+For further information, you should check the [Gunicorn documentation][3].

 Further reading